kmamal/node-sdl/README.md

 * `<boolean>`

-Will be `true` if the window is fullscreen.
+Is `true` if the window is fullscreen.
 A fullscreen window is displayed over the entire screen.

 ### window.setFullscreen(fullscreen)